Human-Centered Design – Can A Child Use This?

 Sound evokes strong emotions and can be used in wayfinding in the same way that color is used.
 Children are still learning language, playing with sounds, and regularly updating their internal identification library.
 Incorporating sounds into an environment promotes both curiosity with new noises and pride through positive recognition.
 Additionally, as wayfinding experiences become more digitally interactive the incorporation of sound into designs as a tool for navigation will become more important.

 The success of a project’s wayfinding design and execution is magnified when considering the experience from the perspective of a child by utilizing Human-Centered Design.
-Focusing on the question of “can a child use this” will always lead to stimulating solutions that engage all users and multiple senses, creating a memorable and successful way to experience complex spaces and places.
+Asking yourself the question “can a child use this?” will always lead to stimulating solutions that engage all users and multiple senses, creating a memorable and successful way to experience complex spaces and places.